 A PowerPoint or Google Slides format, may work best for your school, but I prefer a video format.
 This gives the online ceremony more of a feeling of a live, in-person event.

 In this uncertain time, students need to feel a sense of security and tradition.
-It will not be the same as last year.
+There is “no normal” anymore.
 But, with these distance learning ideas for the end of the year, students can feel a sense of growth, accomplishment, and closure.
 We want your students to be looking forward to coming back to school next year.

 Best wishes friends!